mokko/zml2lido/readme.md

 * saxon

 ## Usage
+* -j picks a job e.g. smb or ohneLit
+* -i provide the xml source (required)
+* -c expect one or multiple zipped cache files as input
+* -f force; overwrite most files created during previous runs (except relWorks cache)

-> lido -j smb -i path/to/generic_xml # writes output to script_dir/sdata/20221023/label
+> lido -j smb -i path/to/generic_xml

->
-> #use -f to force overwrite existing files
+### New
+In previous versions, the script had to be executed in one particular directory for it to work correctly.
+Now it can be executed anywhere and the results are always saved in sdata/{label}/{date}.

 ## Common Jobs
 job 'smb' does the following steps